 While we cannot always guarantee the outcome that an employee is seeking, we will try to deal with the concern fairly and in an appropriate way.
-By using this policy employees can help us to achieve this this policy, employees can help us to achieve this.
+By using this policy, employees can help us to achieve this.

 If an employee is not happy with the way in which the concern has been handled, they can raise it with one of the other key contacts in above.
 Alternatively, they may contact the Chair of Directors or our external auditors.
 Contact details are set out within this policy.